Taz-Mania: Season 4 (1994–95)

+Taz's lazy Saturday is continuously interrupted by Jake.
+The Platypus Brothers critique their favorite movies (all of them Taz-themed parodies of famous films).

 Video games

 Five video games based on the show were made, two by Sega for the Mega Drive/Genesis, Master System, and Game Gear, and three by Sunsoft: one for the Super Nintendo Entertainment System and two for the Game Boy.

-Home media
+In 1996, Naughty Dog developed the first four installments of the Crash Bandicoot video game franchise that was heavily influenced from the TV series.

+Episode status and home media releases

 Three VHS tapes were released in 1993.
 After the show ceased running on Fox Kids, it was rerun on TNT, for a short time on TBS in 1996–1997 (before and after the Time Warner/Turner merger) as part of their Disaster Area block, and has also been rerun on Cartoon Network, making it the first Warner Bros.
 Animation series to air on that network.
+Its sister channel Boomerang started airing reruns of the series on July 15, 2023.

+Reruns of the series currently aired on MeTV Toons since February 2, 2026, and then it was one of the 100 Warner Bros.-owned animated series that added to the Fox Corporation-owned FAST/AVOD streaming service Tubi on March 1, 2026.

 A DVD containing the first four episodes of the series was released in Europe in April 2010, whilst later released in the UK in 2011 under the title "Taz and Friends" as part of the Kids' WB "Big Faces" series.

 A DVD containing the 5 to 8 episodes of the series was released in Europe in July 2019, whilst later released in the UK in 2019 under the title "Taz and Friends, Volume 2" as part of the Cartoon Network "Big Faces" series.

 On May 14, 2013, Warner Home Video released Taz Mania – Season 1, Part 1: Taz on the Loose on DVD in Region 1 for the first time.
 Season 1, Part 2 was released on August 6, 2013.
 On June 19, 2020, the third season was announced for a DVD release on August 25 under the company's Warner Archive Collection division.